my-realm/depth-first/future-soldier-program.md

 There most probably is, at least one such person in your life, that you can't seem to get rid of or have them stay sufficiently at bay, regardless of whether you would like to admit it out loud or not.

-By the way, *trust* is based on the assumptions you have about a person's intentions and "known reputation"; whereas, *reliance* is based on the measurable experience you have personally had, pertaining to someone's behaviors in your presence.
-Trust, eventually waxes or wanes, based on repeated experience of the type of expectations, that have been met, or unmet, over a period of time.
+By the way, *trust* is based on the assumptions you have about a person's intentions and "known reputation"; whereas, *reliance* is based on the measurable experiences you have personally had, pertaining to someone's behaviors in your presence.
+Trust, eventually waxes or wanes, based on repeated experiences about the types of expectations, that have been met, or unmet, over a period of time.

 Now, before we dwell deeper into the topic of trust and how to measure it, including the implicit form of it which manifests subconsciously and without hesitation, let us first look at the concepts of guilt and shame, shall we?